cbeneke/mangos-tbc-docker/README.md

 You can then run

         docker stop mangos-percona
+        docker rm mangos-percona

-to stop (and delete) the temporary image.
+to stop and delete the temporary image.
 Your build should now be ready to go.

 ## configuration
 Extract the WoW Client data from the client and place it in the data folder.
 You can find further information for extracting on the cMaNGOS page (https://github.com/cmangos/issues/wiki/Installation-Instructions#extract-files-from-the-client).